LtECoD/CoFlow/README.md

 ## Dependencies

-To run the source code, please install the following dependencies:
+To run the source code, install the required dependencies:
 ```bash
 pip install -r requirements.txt
 ```

 ## Usage

-### 1. Inference
+### Inference
-You can download trained model weights from [here](https://doi.org/10.5281/zenodo.14842367) to run CoFlow.
-Then, unzip the file into any directory.
+Download the trained model weights from [here](https://doi.org/10.5281/zenodo.14842367), and extract them to a directory of your choice.

-Run the following Python script to conduct unconditional generation:
+To perform unconditional generation, run the following Python script:

 ```python
 import sys